Zelenskyy calls his Oval Office spat with Trump 'regrettable' and says he's ready to work for peace

 KYIV, Ukraine — (AP) — Ukrainian President Volodymyr Zelenskyy said Tuesday the Oval Office blowup with U.S. President Donald Trump last week was "regrettable," adding that he stands ready to work under Trump's "strong leadership" to get a lasting peace.

-Zelenskyy's remarks — an apparent attempt to placate Trump — came in a social media post on X, hours after the White House announced a pause military aid to Ukraine that is critical to fighting Russia's invasion,
+Zelenskyy's remarks — an apparent attempt to placate Trump — came in a social media post on X, hours after the White House announced a pause in military aid to Ukraine that is critical to fighting Russia's invasion.

 He also said Ukraine is ready to sign a lucrative deal on rare-earth minerals and security with Washington.